kevvvinyao/scientific_research/README.md

 ## Content in class
 Watch the display of senior using `Unity 3D` and `C#` to control the camera and take pictures to analyze their depth data.

+This is powered by two `C#` scripts.
+One is resiponsible for `Camera's movement`, and another is for `taking picture`.
+Both they two make up the final result

-Then we choose **this direction (Unity 3D ---- data acquisiton)** because it is easier than other parts, but its workload may be quite heavy.(perhaps ten thousands of images)
+Then we choose **this direction (Unity 3D ---- data acquisiton)** because it is easier than other parts, but its workload may be quite heavy. (perhaps ten thousands of images)

 The primary task is to learn Unity 3D and C#, look for some Mars Terrain Unity package, try obtain images and depth data.